MichaelCurrin/dev-cheatsheets/cheatsheets/rust/new-project.md

 ## Cargo generate

-Create a new project using a template.
+Create a new project based on a template.

-This in not a builtin package.
+Use `cargo-generate`.
+This in not a builtin package, so install it globally.

 ```sh
 $ cargo install cargo-generate
 ```

+Pass a Rust git repo as a flag value.

 Example, using [ashleygwilliams/wasm-pack-template](https://github.com/ashleygwilliams/wasm-pack-template).